 Many of us also have dogs, and love to talk about them and what we get up to!
 Check-out the fabulous bring your dog to work day we had here.
 We are all local to Suffolk.
 Therefore, we can provide advice on where to go and what to do for dogs as well as the whole family.
 Please contact the Best of Suffolk team for top-class Suffolk expertise in dog friendly holidays Suffolk.

 We want to ensure that you have a fabulous stay in Suffolk and therefore offer as much flexibility as possible.

-Looking for a stylish holiday cottage in Suffolk for a larger group or extended family and all the dogs?
+Looking for a stylish dog friendly holiday cottage in Suffolk for a larger group or extended family and all the dogs?
 Best of Suffolk can help.
 Wedding anniversaries, milestone birthdays, or simply getting together as a family can mean you’re looking for a large pet-friendly holiday cottage.
 We have chic and cosy properties that sleep from 2 to even 26, and everything in between.

 Please talk to us if you see a pet-friendly property that you’d love to stay in, but it’s a little larger than you need.
 We offer a low occupancy discount on several properties.
 Furthermore, we may be able to help with others that are not listed.

 Also, we can often let properties for less than 7 days.
 If there’s a property that interests you, but the dates online are not suitable, please contact us.
 We can often accommodate you or suggest other similar properties.

 Even for you last-minute planners, you can book to arrive within the next 24 hours!
 Give us a call and we’ll be sure to have the ideal luxury dog friendly cottage in Suffolk for your stay, even with pets.
 We can arrange same-day arrivals with minimum fuss.